diem/dip/lips/lip-1.md

 The basic building blocks provide the methodology for [Channel Establishment](#channel-establishment).

 * **HTTP end-points**: Each VASP exposes an HTTPS POST end point at `https://hostname:port/<protocol_version>/<localVASPAddress>/<RemoteVASPAddress>/command`.
-It receives `CommandRequestObject`s in the POST body, and responds with `CommandResponseObject`s in the HTTP response (See [Travel Rule Data Exchange](travel_rule_data_exchange.md) for more details.
+It receives `CommandRequestObject`s in the POST body, and responds with `CommandResponseObject`s in the HTTP response (See [Request/Response Payload](#requestresponse-payload) for more details.
 Single command requests-responses are supported (HTTP1.0) but also pipelined request-responses are supported (HTTP1.1).
 The version for the Off-chain protocol is the string `v1`.
 All HTTP requests and responses contain a header `X-Request-ID` with a unique ID for the request, used for tracking requests and debugging.
 Responses must have the same string in the `X-Request-ID` header value as the requests they correspond to.
 * **Serialization to JSON**: All structures transmitted, nested within `CommandRequestObject` and `CommandResponseObject` are valid JSON serialized objects and can be parsed and serialized using standard JSON libraries.
 The content type for requests and responses is set to `Content-type: application/json; charset=utf-8` indicating all content is JSON encoded.
 * **JWS Signatures**: all transmitted requests/responses are signed by the sending party using the JWS Signature standard (with the Ed25519 / EdDSA ciphersuite, and `compact` encoding).
 The party's compliance key shall be used to sign these messages.
 This ensures all information and meta-data about payments is authenticated and cannot be repudiated.

 ## Basic Protocol Interaction
-The basic protocol interaction provides the methodology for [Multi-Party Command Issuance](#multi-party-command-issuance) and consists of:
+Assume two VASPs A and B.  The basic protocol interaction consists of:

+* An initiating VASP A creates a `CommandRequestObject` containing a command of the desired type.
+Commands inform the other VASP what to create or mutate.
+Every command includes one or more objects to create or update.
+For each of those objects, the version of that object is updated by the command and the old version becomes obsolete once the command is applied successfully.
+* VASP A packages the command via JWS using EdDSA and compact encoding.
-* An initiating VASP creates a `CommandRequestObject` containing a command, and sends it to the other VASP, in the body of an HTTP POST.
+* VASP A establishes a connection to VASP B and sends the packaged command to VASP B in the body of an HTTP POST.
-* The responding VASP listens for requests, and when received, processes them to generate and send `CommandResponseObject` responses, with a success or failure status, through the HTTP response body.
+* VASP B listens for requests, and when received, verfies VASP A's signature and then processes the request to generate and send `CommandResponseObject` responses, with a success or failure status, through the HTTP response body.
-* The initiating VASP receives the response and processes it to assess whether it was successful or not.
+* The initiating VASP A receives the response and processes it to assess whether it was successful or not.

-All objects contained within a command - for example `PaymentObject`, are considered as "shared objects" - meaning that either VASP may create a new command to modify the object, and will do so during the typical life-cycle of an object - an example being the addition of KYC data from both VASPs to a payment object.
-Both VASPs in a channel can asynchronously attempt to initiate and execute commands on shared objects.

-As a reminder, all `CommandRequestObject` and `CommandResponseObject` objects sent are signed using JWS Signatures, using EdDSA and compact encoding.
-Recipients must verify the signatures when receiving any objects.
+If VASP A fails to receive a response from B, it must re-send the request at some cadence until a response is received to ensure eventual consistency.

+Commands may flow in both directions - A to B or B to A - and may happen simultaneously in an asynchronous manner, providing [Multi-Party Command Issuance](#multi-party-command-issuance).
+By only allowing commands to build upon the latest agreed-upon version of an object, concurrent requests are possible with minimal contention - contention only occurs if simultaneous commands operate upon the same object(s) and contention in that case is resolved by nature of [Client/Server Roles](#protocol-server-and-client-roles).

 ## Request/Response Payload
 All requests between VASPs are structured as [`CommandRequestObject`s](#commandrequestobject) and all responses are structured as [`CommandResponseObject`s](#commandresponseobject).
-The resulting request takes a form of the following:
+The resulting request takes a form of the following (prior to JWS):

 ```
 {